-Midwives discuss general health and pregnancy advice, and measure womens' height, weight and blood pressure, along with testing a urine sample for protein and glucose.
-Pregnancy health advice is also given, along with information about antenatal screening tests for Down's syndrome, Edward's syndrome, and Patau's syndrome.
+You will meet your midwife, discuss your general health, and have your height, weight and blood pressure measured, along with a urine sample tested for protein and glucose.
+You will not be asked to undress during the appointment.

+You will receive pregnancy health advice, and information about antenatal screening tests for Down's syndrome, Edward's syndrome, and Patau's syndrome.